SediqeAzimi/sediqeAzimi/README.md

 I developed site:https://gazinanhoney.com , with javascript and expressJS.

-Also, I developed site:https://azimi-fashionstore.liara.run , with javascript and expressJS.

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on Freelance project,